 Figure 17 Solar Cycles 21 through 25 (credit: D. Hathaway) It is interesting to look at Solar Cycle 17 in Figure 16.
-Cycle 17 peaked in May 1937, resulting in excellent world wide HF radio communications just as WW-II began.
+Cycle 17 peaked in May 1937, resulting in excellent world-wide HF radio communications just as WW-II began.
 HF communications deteriorated throughout the war with a solar minimum occurring in 1944.
 The solar minimum persisted through 1945, the last year of the war.
 Despite deteriorating conditions, radio operators learned how to deal with the situation and got their radio traffic through.
 They had to!
-At the time HF radio was the only means available for long distance communications, not only between land based stations (since all telephone and telegraph lines had been cut in the war zone) but with ships at sea and aircraft as well.
+At the time HF radio was the only means available for long distance communications, not only between land-based stations (since all telephone and telegraph lines had been cut in the war zone) but with ships at sea and aircraft as well.

 Figure 18 Projections for Solar Cycle 25 (credit: NOAA Space Weather Prediction Center) 4.3 A Closer Look at Sunspots and Solar Cycles Figure 19, know as the butterfly diagram, shows the density of sunspots at each solar latitude for the years from 1880 through the present.
 At solar minimum, few if any sunspots are visible on the Sun.
-The first sunspots of a new cycle appear at $30^{\circ}$ to $40^{\circ}$ latitude in both hemispheres as clearly occurred in the year 1903.
+The first sunspots of a new cycle appear at 30° to 40° latitude in both hemispheres as clearly occurred in the year 1903.
 During its lifetime a sunspot remains at the same latitude.
 Increasing numbers of sunspots appear at progressively lower latitudes as the solar cycle continues while the sunspots at higher latitudes die out.
-The largest number of sunspots occur during solar maximum at a latitude of $10^{\circ}$ to $20^{\circ}$ .
-Following solar maximum, these sunspots die out while new sunspots form closer and closer to the equator.
-By 1910 most of the sunspots were clustered near the equator.
+The largest number of sunspots occur during solar maximum at a latitude of 10° to 20°.
+Following solar maximum, these sunspots were clustered near the equator.
 However, a problem develops.
 Sunspots in the southern hemisphere have the opposite magnetic polarity of those in the northern hemisphere.
 Consequently, sunspots forming in close proximity on opposite sides of the equator obliterate each other resulting in the absence of sunspots at the equator.
 High latitude sunspots of the next cycle can often begin to form while sunspots of the previous cycle are still visible near the equator, creating a cycle overlap.
 This phenomena is quite pronounced during the transition from Solar Cycle 19 to 20.